 Then squeeze out the juice from it and use that juice in this recipe.
 You can discard the squeezed-out pulp.

-Spices - curry leaves, turmeric powder, mustard seeds, and dried red chillies.
+Spices - curry leaves, turmeric powder, mustard seeds, and dried red chillies are all you will need.

 Nuts and lentils - roasted peanuts, urad dal, and chana dal are needed for this Indian breakfast recipe.